ajanet379/ISQA8086/Data Entry Analysis.md

 5. Metadata is not complete.
 Examples:
 >a.
 Location of stations A and B. ('See  map in yellow notebook' is not sufficient)
 >b.
-Scales of measurement used are not listed.
+Scales of measurement used and desired level of accuracy are not listed.
 Is temperature in Celsius or Fahrenheit?
 Is depth in meters?
+Should temperature be to nearest tenth?
+Depth to nearest meter?
 >c.
-Each column of data should have an explanation in the metadata including scale and accuracy for numeric data, and explanations of abreviations for nominal.
+Each column of data should have an explanation in the metadata including scale and accuracy for numeric data, and explanations of acceptable abreviations for nominal.

 #### 2. Suggested Formatting: